 At the end of the day, traffic can be real, doesn’t have to be from your competitors, and can still be considered of poor quality.
 No, we’re not talking about targeting wrong audiences, or unnecessary countries or even continents, that’s a given.
 Advanced techniques include tracking content network sites that send you traffic, and then excluding unwanted sites.
 Another thing to consider is negative keywords – you definitely don’t want to be associated with all the wrong search engine results.
 SelfAdvertiser, for example, is an ad network with a CPM model, with advanced, detailed analytics, offering network site tracking and excluding, as well as negative keywords, so make sure you check it on our website.

 In a world where going for only organic traffic has become almost laughable, buying quality traffic has become necessary, but also quite tricky.
 Like Indiana Jones in The Last Crusade, you need to tread carefully across a field of similar-looking stones.
 Some will take you where you want to be, while others might kill you.
 Well, maybe not literally kill you, but will definitely set your campaign back by quite a way.

 Those crooked stones are your bots, your fake accounts, your competition trying to click you out of business, and your poor traffic coming from unwanted sites and regions of the world.
-Avoid those pitfalls and you’ll reap the benefits of quality, relevant traffic flowing in.
+Stay up-to-date by frequenting the most trusted sources in this business, avoid those pitfalls and you’ll reap the benefits of quality, relevant traffic flowing in.